TRUSTLab/PiClusterTools/README.md

 Thanks to Dwight Divine of the Illinois Natural History Survey, and Miguel Gavidia of the University of Miami College of Law for their help and input during this process.

+## Update Jan 16, 2016

+Scripts are in place to automatically scan the network, sort out the switch and head node, name the pis, and build xinetd services as well as instructions for the students on how to login, you can run this as 'management/map-workers.py', similarly 'management/demap-workers.py' tears all the services down and kills the instructions and config files.

+### Todos
+* Automated account creation, setup, and node assignment

 ## Update Jan 15, 2016

 I'm working to get a full, standalone, build that is easy to deploy.
 This is still very much a work in progress in early alpha.